Construction Project Management: 11 Professional Standards Every Owner Should Expect

 10. Safety Management

-Professional contractors maintain comprehensive safety programs including regular site inspections, documented toolbox talks, and incident reporting systems protecting workers and owners from liability.
+Professional contractors maintain comprehensive safety programs including regular site inspections, documented toolbox talks, and incident reporting systems.
+The OSHA construction safety standards establish minimum requirements, but the best firms exceed them.

 11. Closeout Procedures

 Systematic closeout ensures projects finish completely rather than lingering with incomplete punch list items.
-Professional construction project management includes:
+Professional construction project management includes comprehensive punch list development, warranty documentation compilation, operations and maintenance manual delivery, and final lien waivers from all subcontractors.

-These warning signs indicate poor construction management requiring immediate attention:
+These warning signs indicate poor management requiring immediate attention.

 You’re Always Chasing Information

-If you constantly pursue your contractor for project status rather than receiving proactive updates, construction project management quality falls short of professional standards.
+If you constantly pursue your contractor for project status rather than receiving proactive updates, management quality falls short of professional standards.

 Schedule Updates Remain Vague

 “We’re making progress” doesn’t constitute professional schedule management.
-Specific activity completion dates and realistic projections should be readily available.
+Specific activity completion dates and realistic projections should be readily available at any point in the project.

 Budget Status Stays Unclear

-If you can’t get straight answers about current costs versus budget, your project management contractor either lacks adequate tracking systems or deliberately withholds information—both serious concerns.
+If you can’t get straight answers about current costs versus budget, your contractor either lacks adequate tracking systems or deliberately withholds information — both serious concerns.

 Problems Appear Without Solutions

-Professional construction management presents problems alongside proposed solutions.
-Contractors who merely report issues without recommendations demonstrate reactive rather than proactive management.
+Professional construction project management presents problems alongside proposed solutions.
+Contractors who merely report issues without recommendations demonstrate reactive rather than proactive leadership.

 Change Orders Appear After Work Completion